philippoehrlein/typo-and-paste/README.md

 ![Writer Mark Button](.github/typo-and-paste-mark-button.png)

-To add the special characters button to the Writer toolbar, include `typo-and-paste` in your field's marks configuration:
+To add the **Typo & Paste** button to the Writer toolbar, include `typo-and-paste` in your field's marks configuration:

 ```yaml
 fields: